Boeing Family of Aircraft

 Boeing 787

-Launched in late 2012, the Boeing 787 Dreamliner is a mid-sized, wide-bodied, long-ranged twin-jet engine airliner.
-It can seat up to 290 passengers depending on the variant.
+Launched in late 2011, the Boeing 787 Dreamliner is a mid-sized, wide-bodied, long-range twin-jet engine airliner.
+It can seat up to 290 passengers, depending on the variant.

-Designed as an answer to the rising cost of fuel, it is currently the most fuel-efficient airliner manufactured by Boeing and consumes 20% less fuel than that of the similar-sized Boeing 767.
+Designed as an answer to the rising cost of fuel, it is currently the most fuel-efficient airliner manufactured by Boeing and consumes 20% less fuel than the similarly-sized Boeing 767.

-Backed by industry-leading technology, Boeing 787 creates remarkable opportunities for the global airlines industry.
-Its unmatched fuel efficiency and flexibility of range makes carriers open new routes while optimizing fleet and network performance.
+Backed by industry-leading technology, the Boeing 787 creates remarkable opportunities for the global airline industry.
+Its unmatched fuel efficiency and flexibility of range allow carriers to open new routes while optimizing fleet and network performance.

-It shares design features with the Boeing 777, which allows pilots to have the same type rating in order to operate both aircraft.
-By early 2013, several airlines had placed over 800 orders for Dreamliners.
-Those airlines include American, British Airways, All Nippon, Delta, Qantas, and United Airlines.
+It shares design features with the Boeing 777, allowing pilots to have the same type rating to operate both aircraft.
+By early 2023, several airlines had placed over 1,500 orders for Dreamliners.
+These airlines include American, British Airways, All Nippon, Delta, Qantas, and United Airlines.

 Boeing Freighters